d15122836/HealthWebApplication/Report.md

 ## Pattern used

-In our application we used MVC which is one of the widely adopted pattern specially for these kind of applications.
+In our application I used MVC which is one of the widely adopted pattern specially for these kind of applications.
 MVC stands for Model, View and Controller.
 This pattern divides the mechanism into three parts that are as follows:

 ### Model
 This part of the pattern is responsible for defining the logic of the project and represents the java object.

 ### View
 It is responsible for providing the interface between the application users and the applications.
-In this part, we put all the HTML files that are required to display forms such as login and registeration.
+In this part, I put all the HTML files that are required to display forms such as login and registeration.

 ### Controller
 The controller is use to provide the flow to our project.
 It is responsible to update the view part whenever necessary.